chrisemezue/Igbo-Speech-Dataset/README.md

 cd ../cv-sentence-extractor
 cargo run --release -- extract -l ig -d xxxxxx/wikiextractor/wikiextractor/text/ --no_check >> wiki.ig.all.txt
 ```
+This gave me the `wiki.ig.all.txt` file attached in this repo.

 8. At this point, I proceeded to generate the `ig.toml` file by adapting from one of the languages in the pull requests (don't remember which).

 9. Then I used the cvtools scripts to generate a list of the word frequency: